VISION

 Escalate based on importance and ambiguity, not system convenience.
 Silent autonomous handling is the default.

-Codebase anchor: mode router’s ACKNOWLEDGE mode (brief social response, minimal interruption), persistent task service’s pause/resume for user input, event bridge’s confidence gating.
+Codebase anchor: persistent task service’s pause/resume for user input, event bridge’s confidence gating, mode router’s deterministic scoring.

 4. Intent to Execution